-The engine oil should be between the tip of the dipstick and the maximum level mark.
+The engine oil should be between the minimum and maximum level marks.

 - 1. Engine oil filler cap

 - 2. O-ring

 - 3. Engine oil dipstick

 - 4. Maximum level mark

-- 5. Tip of the engine oil dipstick
+- 5. Minimum level mark

-- If the engine oil is not between the tip of the dipstick and the maximum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
-Check the O-ring for damage, and replace it if necessary. - Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.
+- 4. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
+Check the O-ring for damage, and replace it if necessary. - 6.
+Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.